 - tips on being deposed

-- what should I know about being deposed
+- should you take notes while being deposed